 Lymphoma (lymphosarcoma or non-Hodgkin’s lymphoma) is a malignant cancer affecting the lymphoid system.
-Lymphoma specifically refers to a diverse group of cancers in dogs that are derived from white blood cells called lymphocytes.
+Lymphoma specifically refers to a diverse group of cancers in dogs that originate in white blood cells called lymphocytes.
 These lymphocytes exist in the lymphoid system and normally function as part of the immune system to protect the body from infectious viruses and bacteria.
+There are two forms of lymphocytes known as B cells and T cells.
+Lymphoma can occur in either type of white blood cell, resulting in b-cell lymphoma or t-cell lymphoma.
 Between 15 and 20 percent of malignant tumors in dogs are lymphomas.

 Lymphoma can affect virtually any organ in the body, but mostly affects organs that function as part of the immune system.
 Lymphoid tissue is found in many parts of the body, including the lymph nodes, spleen, liver, gastrointestinal tract, skin, and bone marrow.
 Lymphosarcoma is classified according to the location in the body in which the cancer begins.